-There are still many things concerning human exposures to GenX — for example, by drinking GenX contaminated water — that remain uncertain at the present time, for various reasons.
+There are still many things concerning human exposures to GenX water contamination in North Carolina — for example, by drinking GenX-contaminated water — that remain uncertain at the present time, for various reasons.

 First and foremost, scientists have not yet determined whether GenX definitively causes cancer in humans, and furthermore, what specific types of cancers it has the potential to cause.